alyssadata/AI-Foundations-Epistemic-Integrity-and-Knowledge-Validation/00_definition.md

 **AI Foundations: Epistemic Integrity and Knowledge Validation** defines the claim-to-knowledge validation layer for AI-generated answers, autonomous research agents, research acceleration systems, governance outputs, and public knowledge claims.

-This repository establishes the conditions under which an answer may carry epistemic weight.
+This repository establishes the conditions under which a produced answer may be evaluated as a claim and move toward epistemic weight.

 ## Core Definition